 Adding Herbs to Chicken Feed

 Once you’ve chosen your options to put into your feed (and there are lots), you can start thinking about adding an herbal regime to your chicken’s daily ration.
-You can find an extensive list of chicken herbs and other things you can put into your chicken feed in my book that’s coming out in Spring 2019, or a few listed in my new book, The Homesteader’s Herbal Companion.
-But until then, it’s important to know how to administer herbs to your chickens.
+You can find an extensive list of chicken herbs and other things you can put into your chicken feed in my book The Homesteader’s Natural Chicken Keeping Handbook, or a few listed in my new book, The Homesteader’s Herbal Companion.
+Either way, it’s important to know how to administer herbs to your chickens.

 Make sure you are using dried herbs if you are mixing them into feed, but more importantly, don’t mix herbs into large batches of feed.
 Also, it’s best not to use powdered herbs, as you’ll lose them all during mixing.